What is EtCO2 and Why is It Monitored? | Normal Ranges & Clinical Guide

 Sensor type SpO₂ sensors (finger clip, adhesive wrap) CO₂ sensor + sampling line or airway adapter

-Here is a practical scenario many experienced ICU nurses describe: a post-operative patient on supplemental oxygen via nasal cannula slowly develops opioid-induced respiratory depression.
-The SpO₂ reads 98% because the supplemental oxygen is keeping saturations high.
+A practical scenario many ICU nurses describe: a post-operative patient on supplemental oxygen via nasal cannula slowly develops opioid-induced respiratory depression.
+SpO₂ reads 98% because the supplemental oxygen keeps saturations high.
 Meanwhile, EtCO₂ has climbed from 40 to 55 mmHg and the waveform shows progressively slower breaths.
 Without capnography, the first sign of trouble might not appear until SpO₂ finally drops — by which point the patient may already be in significant distress.

-This is exactly why organizations like the American Society of Anesthesiologists (ASA) and China's 2017 & 2023 Clinical Anesthesia Monitoring Guidelines have made EtCO₂ monitoring a required standard for all patients under general anesthesia or deep sedation.
-If your monitor triggers a false alarm or an unexpected alarm, understanding the capnography waveform helps you quickly differentiate between a real respiratory event and an equipment issue.
+This is exactly why the American Society of Anesthesiologists (ASA) and China's 2017 & 2023 Clinical Anesthesia Monitoring Guidelines make EtCO₂ monitoring a required standard for patients under general anesthesia or deep sedation.
+If your monitor triggers a false alarm or an unexpected alarm, understanding the capnography waveform helps you quickly tell a real respiratory event from an equipment issue.

 When Is EtCO₂ Monitoring Used?

-End-tidal CO₂ monitoring applies across a surprisingly broad range of clinical monitoring settings.
-Below are the most common use cases, along with the clinical rationale for each.
+End-tidal CO₂ monitoring applies across a broad range of clinical settings.
+Below are the most common use cases and the rationale for each.

-Capnography is widely regarded as the "gold standard" for verifying that an endotracheal tube is in the trachea and not the esophagus.
-A normal rectangular waveform with consistent EtCO₂ readings confirms correct placement.
-An absent or rapidly diminishing waveform signals esophageal intubation — a critical finding that demands immediate action.
+Capnography is widely regarded as the gold standard for verifying that an endotracheal tube is in the trachea, not the esophagus.
+A normal rectangular waveform with consistent EtCO₂ confirms correct placement; an absent or rapidly diminishing waveform signals esophageal intubation — a critical finding that demands immediate action.

 2. CPR Quality Assessment

-During cardiopulmonary resuscitation, EtCO₂ reflects how effectively chest compressions are generating cardiac output.
-An EtCO₂ above 10 mmHg during CPR suggests adequate compressions.
-If it drops below 10 mmHg, the compressor may be fatigued and needs to be replaced.
-A sudden spike above 40 mmHg often signals return of spontaneous circulation (ROSC) — sometimes before a pulse is even palpable.
+During CPR, EtCO₂ reflects how effectively chest compressions generate cardiac output.
+An EtCO₂ above 10 mmHg suggests adequate compressions; if it drops below 10 mmHg, the compressor may be fatigued and need replacing.
+A sudden spike above 40 mmHg often signals return of spontaneous circulation (ROSC) — sometimes before a pulse is palpable.

 3. Procedural Sedation Monitoring

-Patients receiving sedation for endoscopy, pain procedures, or emergency department interventions are at risk for respiratory depression.
-EtCO₂ monitoring detects hypoventilation and apnea in real time, providing a safety net that pulse oximetry alone cannot offer.
+Patients sedated for endoscopy, pain procedures, or emergency interventions are at risk of respiratory depression.
+EtCO₂ detects hypoventilation and apnea in real time — a safety net that pulse oximetry alone cannot offer.

 4. Ventilation Management in Intubated Patients

-In the ICU and operating room, continuous EtCO₂ helps clinicians titrate ventilator settings, detect circuit disconnections, and identify conditions like bronchospasm or circuit leaks immediately.
-For patients with elevated intracranial pressure, maintaining a specific PaCO₂ target (guided by EtCO₂ trends) is a critical neuroprotective strategy.
+In the ICU and OR, continuous EtCO₂ helps titrate ventilator settings, detect circuit disconnections, and identify conditions like bronchospasm or circuit leaks immediately.
+For patients with elevated intracranial pressure, maintaining a specific PaCO₂ target (guided by EtCO₂ trends) is a key neuroprotective strategy.

 5. Post-Anesthesia Recovery (PACU)

-After surgery, patients transitioning from general anesthesia are vulnerable to airway obstruction, residual neuromuscular blockade, and opioid-induced respiratory depression.
+After surgery, patients emerging from general anesthesia are vulnerable to airway obstruction, residual neuromuscular blockade, and opioid-induced respiratory depression.
 EtCO₂ monitoring in the PACU catches these complications early.
-As noted in the PRODIGY trial, post-operative respiratory depression is more common and clinically meaningful than many clinicians realize.
-For a broader overview of what each vital sign on the monitor means during recovery, see our Hospital Monitor Reading & Accessories Guide.
+For a broader overview of what each vital sign means during recovery, see our Hospital Monitor Reading & Accessories Guide.

 Understanding the EtCO₂ Waveform (Capnogram)

-Phase III (Alveolar Plateau): CO₂ concentration levels off.
-The peak at the end of this plateau is the EtCO₂ value shown on the monitor.
+• Phase III (Alveolar Plateau): CO₂ levels off; the peak at the end of this plateau is the EtCO₂ value shown on the monitor.

 When the waveform shape changes, it tells you something specific is happening: